 B. For purposes of calculating the Vegetation Retention Requirements contained in subsection(C) of County Code Section 18.108.020 (Vegetation Retention Requirements.) for any earthmoving activity as defined in Section 18.108.030 (Definitions.) occurring on fire-damaged property in the Agricultural Watershed zoning district and outside of a sensitive domestic water supply drainage as defined in Section 18.108.030 (Definitions.), the vegetation canopy cover shall be as configured on the parcel existing on June 19, 2018.

-C. .

-D.

-F.

-Section Five.
+C. Except as provided herein, Chapter 18.108 (Conservation Regulations) shall apply to fire-damaged vineyards.

+D. Fire-damaged vineyards with an existing approved erosion control plan may replant the vineyard in accordance with the previously approved erosion control plan without the requirement of a Track II application.

+E. Fire-damaged vineyards that have been legally established without an erosion control plan may replant the vineyard without the requirement of a Track II application provided that there is no expansion of the vineyard footprint, there is no change in vineyard row direction, and no new subsurface drainage is installed unless necessary to correct an existing erosion or water quality problem.

+F. Fire-damaged vineyards involving replants under one acre and under five percent are allowed without a Track II application.

+SectionSix.
 Section 8.80.140 (Legal Nonconformities on Fire-Damaged Properties) of Chapter 8.80 (Disaster Recovery) of the Napa County Code is amended to read in full as follows:

 8.80.140 - Legal Nonconformities on Fire-Damaged Properties.